 cache_control

-breakpoint, the system automatically checks for cache hits at all previous content block boundaries (up to approximately 20 blocks before your explicit breakpoint)cache_control
+breakpoint, the system automatically checks for cache hits at all previous content block boundaries (up to approximately 20 blocks before your explicit breakpoint) - If any of these previous positions match cached content from earlier requests, the system uses the longest matching prefix

 .
 Any requests to cache fewer than this number of tokens will be processed without caching.
 To see if a prompt was cached, see the response usage fields.